 Acting to support the government of Japan, International Medical Corps continues to ramp up relief and recovery efforts to assist residents affected by Typhoon Hagibis, one of the strongest storms to hit the country in the past decade.
-More than 70 died after the storm dumped more than 3 feet of rain within a 24-hour period on areas southwest of Tokyo.
+More than 70 died after the storm dumped more than 3 feet of rain within a 24-hour period in October 2019 on areas southwest of Tokyo.

 Our response to Typhoon Hagibis marks the second time in 15 months that we have responded to support those in Japan affected by major flooding.
 In July 2018, we reached 1,000 people with relief and recovery services after areas of western Japan endured some of the worst flooding in nearly four decades.
 The disaster damaged or destroyed some 9,500 private dwellings,and more than 22,000 people were hospitalized as temperatures soared in the midsummer heat.
 International Medical Corps was one of the first responders to reach Ehime prefecture in southwestern Japan, where our team addressed unmet needs of the aged, as well as children, displaced from their homes.

 In April 2016, we responded to two earthquakes that rocked Kumamoto prefecture on Kyushu, the country’s third-largest island, located southwest of Japan’s main island of Honshu.
 The two earthquakes together killed 49 people, injured 1,400 and forced 181,000 people to evacuate their homes.
 Many moved into evacuation centers set up in schools, community centers and other available buildings.
 Together with local authorities and organizations, International Medical Corps responded to the needs of those displaced by the twin earthquakes, reaching approximately 2,500 people with relief and recovery efforts across 20 evacuation centers.